pinaki-sen/senpinaki222/README.md

 ## I'm an Engineering Undergrad, Machine Learning and Quantum Computing Enthusiast!!

 - 🌱 I’m learning about **Machine Learning** and **Quantum Computing**
-- 👯 Currently working on a Research Project about **Systematic Cell Placement Algorithm for designing optimized logic circuit in QCA**
+- 👯 Currently working on a Research Project about **Loss Landscape of Variational Quantum Classifier and generic feature mapping technique for QML**
 - 🔭 I've started developing a deep learning python library from scratch: [deepNeuralNet][deepNeuralNet]
 - 💬 Ask me about **Quantum Machine Learning**
 - 👨‍💻 All of my projects are available at [https://pinaki-sen.now.sh/#/projects](https://pinaki-sen.now.sh/#/projects)